-There are usually some capacity gaps in the initial stages of a water services project.
-Only fewer role players have the capacity to participate in the delivery of sustainable service.
+In the water services project life cycle, particularly at the initial stages of the project, only fewer role players have the capacity to participate in the delivery of sustainable service.
 Institutional and social development (ISD) interventions should seek to fill these gaps by ensuring adequate capacity is built in a way that promotes and achieves sustainable water services delivery.

-Definition of capacity: It is an ongoing process of enhancing individual, community and organizational abilities, skills, strengths, systems and resources in order for them to deal with and address obstacles that are a
+What is capacity building?
+It is an ongoing process of enhancing individual, community and organizational abilities, skills, strengths, systems and resources in order for them to deal with and address obstacles that are a hindrance to achievement or realization of their developmental goals.
+Capacity building in the context of supply of water services in the community includes:

-Capacity building within Water Services entails:

-- Designing and establishing institutional structures, systems and procedures - Enhancing capacity of these institutional structures and systems by, for example, developing skills of people within institutions and community structures that are involved in water services. - Improving relevant governance functions - Thoroughly engaging all key and affected stakeholders before services are provided to ensure buy-in and ownership - Facilitating and increasing access to support and resources - Stakeholder engagement including meetings with key stakeholders, representative bodies and committees; as well as discussions with community members and stakeholders. - Improving relationships - Community mobilization via mass meetings, public information, brochures, posters and other media. - Facilitation of planning, decision-making and information sharing activities amongst role players including community structures. - Using participatory activities to engage the community in: decision-making; appraisal of their situation; planning; monitoring; prioritizing and evaluation. - Raising community awareness around sanitation and health and hygiene promotion through for example, Participatory Hygiene and Sanitation Transformation (PHAST) methodology. - Entrepreneur development - Coaching and mentoring - Raising and increasing community awareness regarding health and economic benefits of sanitation supply. - Assessment of training needs and training where there is a skill gap needed to sustain a project. - Capacity building must take into consideration: socio-economic conditions; existing capacity, needs and interests; as well as the levels of awareness which are unique to each community.
-It must build on the existing knowledge, skills and abilities within the community in order to achieve the capacity required for sustainability.
+- Designing and establishing institutional structures, systems and procedures - Enhancing capacity of these institutional structures and systems by, for example, developing skills of people within institutions and community structures that are involved in water services. - Improving relevant governance functions - Thoroughly engaging all key and affected stakeholders before services are provided to ensure buy-in and ownership - Facilitating and increasing access to support and resources

+- Stakeholder engagement including meetings with key stakeholders, representative bodies and committees; as well as discussions with community members and stakeholders. - Improving relationships - Community mobilization via mass meetings, public information, brochures, posters and other media. - Facilitation of planning, decision-making and information sharing activities amongst role players including community structures. - Using participatory activities to engage the community in: decision-making; appraisal of their situation; planning; monitoring; prioritizing and evaluation. - Raising community awareness around sanitation and health and hygiene promotion through for example, Participatory Hygiene and Sanitation Transformation (PHAST) methodology. - Entrepreneur development - · Coaching and mentoring - Raising and increasing community awareness regarding health and economic benefits of sanitation supply. - Assessment of training needs and training where there is a skill gap needed to sustain a project.

+For a capacity building initiative to be effective, it must acknowledge and appreciate: the socioeconomic conditions; existing capacity, needs and interests; as well as the levels of awareness which are unique to each community.
+It is crucial for capacity building to build on the existing knowledge, skills and abilities within the community in order to achieve the capacity required for sustainability.
-Training, as one of the tools to building capacity, should only be provided when it has been established through skills audit and other mechanisms that there is a lack of particular skills or knowledge needed to sustain a project.

-What are the steps required in the training process?
+Training, one of the tools to building capacity, should only be provided when it has been established through skills audit and other mechanisms that there is a lack of particular skills or knowledge needed to sustain a project.
+Below are the steps required within the training process.

-Step 1: conduct a training needs assessment (TNA).

-Step 2: identify the need

-Step 3: design the training to meet the identified need.

-Step 4: develop the training materials and resources or use available appropriate material.
+Step 1: conduct a training needs assessment (TNA) Step 2: identify the need Step 3: design the training to meet the identified need Step 4: develop the training materials and resources or use available appropriate material Step 5:

-Step 5: deliver the training.

-Step 6: evaluate the training.

-Step 7: use results from training evaluation to design subsequent or similar training.
+deliver the training Step 6: evaluate the training Step 7: use results from training evaluation to design subsequent or similar training.

-What is to be taken into consideration when training is considered for building capacity?
+The following should be looked into when training is considered for building capacity: